Pyrolycus jaco: Habitat

 Pyrolycus jaco is only found in a hydrothermal seep named Jacó Scar.
-It is extremely rare for families of fishes to adapt to live in places like hydrothermal vents and methane seeps.
-The Pyrolycus jaco belongs to the family Zoarcidae which is one out of seven families of fishes that can live in these extreme environments.
+It is extremely rare for fish families to adapt to live in places like hydrothermal vents and methane seeps.
+The Pyrolycus jaco belongs to the family Zoarcidae, which is one out of seven families of fish that can live in these extreme environments.
 Jacó Scar is a unique habitat in that it is a composite reducing habitat that acts like a vent.
 Composite reducing habitats use composite materials to reduce the mass of habitats while maximizing the strength of the structure.
 This habitat ranges from 1,604 to 1,854 meters in depth, measures at about five degrees Celsius and contains plants and animals typically found near vents.
 The Pyrolycus jaco is found living within tubeworm colonies and has not been found outside of this population.

 Development

-There is not enough information on the development of Pyrolycus jaco specifically.
-The Zoarcidae family develops slowly no matter the temperature they are found in but tend to develop extremely slow in colder environments.
-They develop significantly quicker and tend to live shorter lives in warm climates.
+There is a lack of information on the development of Pyrolycus jaco specifically.
+Its relatives in the Zoarcidae family develops slowly in comparison to other fish regardless of temperature.
+Like most fish, they develop even slower in cold temperatures.
+In warm climates, they develop quicker and tend to live shorter lives.
 This may be caused by less energy being available for molecular repair due to high growth rates to avoid predatory and oxidative stressors.
-Decrease in temperature typically causes slower development in most fishes, this is not unique to the Zoarcidae.
-What is unique is that they still develop slower than average in all temperatures.
-Due to the precise location and lifestyle of Pyrolycus jaco, individuals of this species, possibly including this genus, are likely to be minimized in size compared to other zoarcids, accompanied with reduction or absence of scales and fins, a simplified skeleton, and coloration differences.
+Due to the precise location and lifestyle of Pyrolycus jaco, individuals of this species, possibly including this genus, are likely to be minimized in size compared to other zoarcids, accompanied by a reduction or absence of scales and fins, a simplified skeleton, and coloration differences.

 Reproduction

-Not enough is known about the reproduction of Pyrolycus jaco.
-Another type of Eelpout in family Zoarcidae is the Lycenchelys sarsi which lays about twenty to forty large (up to 5.4mm in diameter) eggs buried under the sediment found in their habitats.
+Little is known about the reproduction of Pyrolycus jaco.
+Another type of eelpout in the family Zoarcidae is the Lycenchelys sarsi, which lays about twenty to forty large (up to 5.4mm in diameter) eggs buried under the sediment found in their habitats.
 This number and behavior is typical of all species within Zoarcidae.
-Two years into an Eelpout's life, they begin to reach their prime sexual maturity.
-The offspring that comes from the maturity is typically released between November and December.
+Eelpouts reach their prime sexual maturity at two years old.
+The offspring are typically released between November and December.
 This fish has a gestation period of seven to eight months.
-This is very long compared to most live bearing fish which on average have a gestation period of only three to five weeks.
-On average the female Eelpouts can produce between twenty to about seventy-two offspring within their lifetime.
+This is long compared to most live-bearing fish, which average a three- to five-week gestation period.
+On average the female eelpouts can produce between twenty and seventy-two offspring within their lifetime.
 Though not much is known about the parental care habits of P. jaco, zoarcids as a group occasionally exhibit parental care characteristics.
-Their large eggs that hatch benthic larvae that are not widely dispersed are likely a prominent factor in the species' extreme endemism to hydrothermal vents and methane seeps.
+Their eggs hatch benthic larvae that are not widely dispersed.
+This is a likely factor in the species' extreme endemism to hydrothermal vents and methane seeps.